-County Community College District (College) Use at District's discretion Notes to financial statements June 30, 2023 The District's lease contracts include variable lease payments that are not included in the lease liability because they are not fixed in substance.
+The District's lease contracts include variable lease payments that are not included in the lease liability because they are not fixed in substance.
 Describe the basis, terms, and conditions on which variable payments not included in the measurement of the lease liability are determined.
+During the fiscal year ended June 30, 2024, the District recognized expenses of \$ for variable lease payments not included in the measurement of the lease liabilities.

+Other payments

-During the fiscal year ended June 30, 2022, the District recognized expenses of \$ for variable lease payments not included in the measurement of the lease liabilities.
-Other payments The District's lease contracts include other payments, such as residual value guarantees and termination penalties, that are not included in the lease liability because they are not reasonably certain of being required.
+The District's lease contracts include other payments, such as residual value guarantees and termination penalties, that are not included in the lease liability because they are not reasonably certain of being required.
 Modify as appropriate.
 Describe the existence, terms, and conditions of residual value guarantees.
-During the fiscal year ended June 30, 2022, the District recognized expenses of \$ for other payments not included in the measurement of the lease liabilities.
+During the fiscal year ended June 30, 2024, the District recognized expenses of \$ for other payments not included in the measurement of the lease liabilities.

 The District should also provide relevant disclosures for the following transactions, if applicable.

-The components of any impairment loss and any related change in the lease liability (see GASB 87, paragraph 37 [h]) Sublease transactions (see GASB 87, paragraph 81) Sale-leaseback transactions (see GASB 87, paragraph 85) Lease-leaseback transactions (see GASB 87, paragraph 87) Subscription-based information technology arrangements (SBITAs)-The District should disclose the following about its SBITAs (which may be grouped), other than short-term SBITAs.
-The District has obtained the right to use describe IT software and/or underlying IT assets under the provisions of various subscription-based information technology arrangements.
-Modify accordingly - the District should provide a general description of its SBITAs.
-The total amount of subscription assets and the related accumulated amortization are as follows: (GASB 96, paragraph 60 [b]) Total intangible right-to-use subscription assets Less: accumulated amortization Carrying value The following schedule details minimum subscription payments to maturity for the District's subscriptions liability at June 30, 2023: Year ending June 30 Principal Interest 2024 2025 2026
+- The components of any impairment loss and any related change in the lease liability (see GASB Statement No. 87, paragraph 37 [h]) - Sublease transactions (see GASB Statement No. 87, paragraph 81)

-County Community College District

-( College) Use at District's discretion

-Notes to financial statements
+County Community College District ( College) Use at District's discretion Notes to financial statements June 30, 2024

-June 30, 2023